matheusmmoliveira/BrickBreaker/README.md

-# BrickBreaker
+# 🧱🔨 BrickBreaker 🧱🔨
 Creating a game in python using the pygame library.

-> Python game for breaking blocks and
+> Python game for a breakout-style clone.

-### Ajustes e melhorias
+### Adjustments and improvements

-O projeto ainda está em desenvolvimento e as próximas atualizações serão voltadas nas seguintes tarefas:
+The project is still under development and the next updates will focus on the following tasks:

 - [x] Basic Game (Paddle, Ball, Blocks, Physics)
 - [x] Levels